 A clear introduction to keyword research for people new to SEO.
 Covers why keywords matter, how to find them, and how to turn them into a structured strategy that produces traffic.

-What is keyword research and why does it matter?
+What keyword research is and why it matters

 Keyword research is the process of finding the words and phrases people type into search engines when they look for information, products, or services.
 It tells you what your audience wants, in their own language, before you write a single line of content.